anwala/teaching-web-science/fall-2022/syllabus.md

 ### Assignment Types

+I will post all assignments on our the [DATA 440 Github repo](https://github.com/anwala/teaching-web-science/tree/main/fall-2022/homework).
+Usually the new repo will only contain a `README.md` file with the assignment instructions.
+For some assignments, the repo may also contain data files needed to complete the assignment.
 Your grade in this class will be based on the following components:

 **Homework (HW)** - 100 points + **Coming soon** extra-credit points